Read from: 18th – 20th of August

-Perhaps by now he realizes that he’s no more than a spawn, the very thing he loathed to become in the first place.
-Or does he need a itty-bitty pit stop before he goes off and fail again after close encounters?
+Perhaps by now, he realizes that he’s no more than a pawn, the very thing he loathed to become in the first place.
+Or does he need an itty-bitty pit stop before he goes off and fails again after close encounters?
 Of course the gods will be all superior-like and stuff, it’s okay to be indignant about that and but that’s how it is (since godly parents can’t appear to directly favour a kid/s of theirs) and it could be a lot worse, in fact I do believe it was just so when the Titans reigned supreme with Kronos as the big kahuna.
 Even for a demigod, it is rather ambitious for Luke to try to change the way of things.
 Guts or reckless determination?
 Same thing?

 One thing I can say that I like about these books, physically, is the contents page.
 How many books do you see like that?
 I think e-books generally have those.
 There’s this one in The Sea of Monsters that goes “Nobody gets the Fleece” which was a bit discouraging at first but you see how really clever it is when you realize what actually happened.
 On another note, Riordan doesn’t hold back when it comes to killing people off, does he?